-Miniature Banksy stable sells for £800,000 at auction
+Miniature Banksy model sells for £1m at auction

 It went unnoticed for two days until a visitor pointed it out, and it was later confirmed as a Banksy by Pest Control, which authenticates the artist's works.

-Julian Thomson of auctioneers Anderson and Garland said: "It's a great honour to bring work by such an iconic artist to market for the first time.
+As he announced lot 685, Julian Thomson of auctioneers Anderson and Garland said he was "delighted to bring the artwork to the North East" and that it was a "great honour" to bring it to market for the first time.

-"The vendors' family have strong ties to our region and their parents used to love coming along to Anderson and Garland's auctions".
+As he brought down his hammer Mr Thomson said: "Well that was exciting, please stay with us as we have more affordable artwork to move on to now."

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.